Yoga makes sense… it just does! In the body, the heart-mind, the soul.

 Yoga is so powerful, and has transformed my life; and I feel strongly that we as a community need to offer this to people who otherwise would not have access.

-I currently lead and teach in several teacher trainings in both MA and CT, as well as in the greater Sacramento and Foothills area.
-I have a particular interest in bringing the gifts of yoga to the incarcerated.
+I currently lead and teach in several teacher trainings in both MA and CT, as well as in the greater Sacramento, CA and Foothills area.
+I've lead trainings in Thailand and retreats in India, Mexico, and the US, and I have a deep interest in bringing the gifts of yoga to the incarcerated.

 I have a particular passion for anatomy and yoga philosophy, and am thrilled to bring the work of Embodyoga® and the other traditions I’ve studied to the area!

-I’m currently running 200-hour and 300-hour teacher trainings and in-depth studies in the area, as well as teaching classes and offering workshops!
+I’m currently running 200-hour and 300-hour teacher trainings and in-depth studies around the world, as well as teaching classes and offering workshops!

 Come explore your inner space!